Protect your network

 C2 servers can be used to initiate commands that can:

-- Steal data (for example, by way of phishing)
+- Steal data

 - Control compromised computers in a botnet